jsduchene/AzureToRoyalTS/README.md

 Basic script to build Royal TS Document from Azure Subscriptions for Windows VM Only I was bored to download RDP file each time.

-First this script is inspired from a previous project held by ...
-This is a refresh to take ARM and Royal TS new PowerShell Module.
+First this script is inspired from a previous project held by Ryan Hoffman (tekmaven) This is a refresh to take ARM and Royal TS new PowerShell Module.

 ###### Requirements #######